2014 NCAA Division I men's soccer tournament

 The 2014 NCAA Division I men's soccer tournament is the 56th annual edition of the NCAA Division I Men's Soccer Championship tournament.
 The brackets for the tournament were announced on November 17, 2014, with each of the 48 participating teams gaining an invitation through either an automatic or at-large bid determined by the NCAA.
-The First, Second, Third, and Quarterfinal Rounds were held at college campus sites across the United States determined by seeding and record.
-The four team College Cup finals tournament were held at WakeMed Soccer Park in Cary, North Carolina on December 12 and 14, 2014.
+The first, second, third, and quarterfinal rounds were held at college campus sites across the United States determined by seeding and record.
+The four-team College Cup finals tournament were held at WakeMed Soccer Park in Cary, North Carolina on December 12 and 14, 2014.

 The Virginia Cavaliers won their seventh NCAA Championship title, defeating UCLA and avenging their loss to the Bruins in the championship game of the 1997 College Cup.

-Qualified Teams
+Qualified teams

-A total of 48 teams qualified into the tournament proper, either automatically, or through an at-large bid that is determined by a selection committee.
-Each conference that field varsity soccer teams is awarded one automatic berth into the tournament.
-Depending on the conference, that automatic berth was either given the champions of the regular season, or the tournament that culminates the regular season.
-Twenty-four teams earned automatic bids into the tournament, while 24 entered through an at-large bid.
+A total of 48 teams qualified into the tournament proper, either automatically, or through an at-large bid determined by a selection committee.
+Each conference that field varsity soccer teams was awarded one automatic berth into the tournament.
+Depending on the conference, that automatic berth was either given to the champions of the regular season, or the tournament that culminated the regular season.
+Twenty-four teams earned automatic bids into the tournament, while 24 entered through at-large bids.

 Of the 23 schools that had previously won the championship, 13 qualified for the 2014 tournament.